RanaEssam03/Library-Management-System/README.md

 Monitoring is crucial for maintaining the health and performance of the Library Management System.
 Grafana and Prometheus are used to collect, visualize, and analyze metrics from your application and infrastructure.

+## Kubernetes Access Control
+Effective management of Kubernetes access control involves defining and applying roles and permissions to ensure appropriate access to cluster resources.
+Follow these steps to configure and manage access control:

+1. Update Access Control Files: Edit the files in the `Auth` folder to define roles, role bindings, and policies.
+These configurations control who can access various Kubernetes resources and what actions they are permitted to perform.

+2. Apply Configurations: Deploy the updated access control configurations to your Kubernetes cluster using `kubectl`.
+This step ensures that the roles and permissions defined in your files are enforced in the cluster.

 ## Note: